smetana/assert_value_elixir/README.md

 Tests are code.
 They should be readable, maintainable, and reusable.
 Tests should break when behaviour changes and should not break randomly.
-We will look at how to do this in Elixir project.
+We will look at how to do this in an Elixir project.

 ### Traditional Way